Orlando Engelaar: International career

 Following the conclusion of the UEFA Euro 2008, Engelaar didn't receive another call–up from Netherlands until on 19 November 2008 against Sweden when he came on as a 75th-minute substitute, in a 3–1 win.
-It wasn't until on 23 September 2009 when Engelaar was called–up to the Oranje squad for the first time in ten months.
+On 23 September 2009, Engelaar was called–up to the Oranje squad for the first time in ten months.
 He made his first appearance for Netherlands in almost a year, coming on as a 70th-minute substitute, in a 0–0 draw against Australia on 10 October 2009.
 A month later on 18 November 2009, Engelaar made another appearance for Oranje, coming on as a second half substitute, in a 0–0 draw against Paraguay.
 On 15 May 2010, he was included in the preliminary squad for the 2010 FIFA World Cup in South Africa.
 Engelaar made his last appearances for Netherlands against Mexico on 26 May 2010, coming on as a second half substitute, in a 2–1 win.
 However, on 27 May 2010, Netherlands manager Bert van Marwijk announced that he would not be part of the final squad of 23 participating in the competition.
 In an interview with NuSport, Engelaar said: "I don't remember half of it, sat there numb.
 When I heard that I had to go for an interview, I already knew.
 The national coach said that he has chosen Stijn Schaars but that I was close, I believe.
 Well, that is of no use to you.
 I'm quite through it.
 That was a very important reason, yes.
 At the moment I have the feeling that everything was in vain.
 You are working towards something, but you are not achieving your goal.
 Game over.
 Two years ago I noticed how wonderful it is to experience such a final tournament.
 That makes this extra painful."
 Manager van Marwijk said leaving out Engelaar in favour of Schaars was the hardest decision he has done.
 Following this, he was never called up for the Oranje team again.